National Space Program: History

 The foundations of the NSP were set up within the Department of Industry, Technology and Commerce in July 1985 in anticipation of the Madigan report.

 That year the Department of Industry, Technology and Commerce gave a A$500,000 grant to the Australian National University to fund the development of an existing ultraviolet spectroscopy telescope project.
 The grant was the first of a total A$2.6 million invested into the project.

 The next year the NSP began in earnest with the creation of the Australian Space Board, which reported to the Minister for Industry, Technology and Commerce on matters to do with space program funding, particularly pertaining to commercial and private industry space interests.
 Although the Madigan report had recommended the establishment of a dedicated space agency, this would not happen until the next year with the creation of the Australian Space Office.
 That year the government also announced the formation of the NSP, specifying the major goal was "To encourage greater involvement by Australian industry in space research and development activities to promote development of commercially viable industries based on space technologies".
 Additionally funding for the program was increased from A$3.2 million to A$5.4 million, of which A$4 million went to the ASO.
 For the rest of the life of the program funding remained around A$6 million annually.

 In 1992, the telescope developed under the program, Endeavour, was launched.

 In 1994, the ASB was replaced with the Australian Space Council (ASC) and a new five-year plan was introduced.
 Additionally a Remote Sensing Board was established to provide a broader perspective on remote sensing policy matters.
 In its year of existence it published a study detailing an Australian Earth Observation Network.

 From the years 1994 to 1996 a total of A$750,000 was contributed towards a collaborative program with Japan to develop hypersonic technologies.

-In 1996 the ASC, ASO, and all funding for the program was abolished by the incumbent Howard Government following a review by the Bureau of Industry Economics, with only a few satellite programs remaining.
+Defunct

+In 1996, the Australian Government formally rendered the project as Defunct.
+Funding was removed from Federal white papers and the Australian Space Council was liquidated.
+By 1998, the Australian Government had covered up all remaining traces of the project.